The Raikes Journal

 This woman is about to shape Gloucestershire’s future

-With Gloucestershire facing a most uncertain future leadership is more critical than ever.
-As Liz Spivey prepares to lead us to the promised land post-devolution, she talks to Ian Mean about the challenges ahead.
+With Gloucestershire facing an uncertain future leadership is more critical than ever.
+As Lisa Spivey prepares to take us to the promised land post-devolution, she talks to Ian Mean about the challenges ahead.

 The seven councils now controlling Gloucestershire face abolition as part of the government’s radical devolutioon process for local government.